Skip to main content

 Abstract

-These papers document the musical career of twentieth-century Irish soprano and harpist Mary O'Hara, as well as, to a lesser degree, her personal life.
-Materials include a comprehensive set of audio and video recordings of her performances and interviews on radio and television broadcasts.
+Papers documenting the musical career and personal life of twentieth-century Irish soprano and harpist Mary O'Hara.
+Materials include a comprehensive set of audio and video recordings of performances and interviews.
 The recordings are complemented by set lists, scripts, and O'Hara's annotated sheet music, as well as her first professional harp.
-Her business management is conveyed through correspondence, contracts, and publicity materials.
-Photographs are principally professional head shots and event images, but they bridge the gap into her personal life with some candids.
+Business management is conveyed through contracts, correspondence, and publicity materials.
+Photographs are principally professional head shots and event images, but candid photographs bridge the gap into her personal life.
 A set of personal correspondence and autobiographical materials by both O'Hara and her second husband Padraig O'Toole give further insight into her personal life.

 Arrangement